Tamir198/Abra-dot-net/README.md

-Some things I wnted to do but could not make it in the time i had:
+Some things I wanted to do but could not make it in the time i had:

 1) Add business logic layer - the controller will call the BL layer and not directly like they are doing right now
 2) Making the DB user class singleton